-It considers discrimination in the arenas of employment law, goods and services, housing, education, and transport services across the fields of sex, race, disability, religious and sexual orientation discrimination, equal pay, and EU equality law.
-It also contains commentary on practice and procedure including its own guideline to the amount of awards in discrimination claims
+Discrimination Law considers discrimination in the arenas of employment law, goods and services, housing, education, and transport services across the fields of sex, race, disability, age, religious, marital status, gender identity, maternity and sexual orientation discrimination, equal pay, and EU equality law.
+It also contains commentary on practice and procedure in the employment tribunals and county courts including its own unique guideline to the amount and assessment of awards in discrimination claims.

 It includes specific sections on each of the protected characteristics in the EA 2010 while discrimination concepts which are common are addressed in the opening chapters.
 Common concepts across all protected characteristics are considered in detail, with special sections on matters specific to each aspects of discrimination such as direct, indirect, victimisation, harassment and disability discrimination.
 For each protected characteristic the legacy case law pre-dating the EA2010 is summarised as well as detailed analysis of recent case law.
 In the main, this is appellate case law but key first instance decisions are covered in respect of rapidly developing areas of law such as gender reassignment.